kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 is created.
 Keeping the desired state synced with the state of the clusters would define the success of this new architecture.

-A common operation that would be consumed by the daemons consists on an endpoint to list the available federated types:
+A common operation that would be consumed by the daemons consists on getting the list of the available federated types.

-* `/federatedtypeconfigs`: This endpoint returns the list of the `FederatedTypeConfig` resources.
-To avoid creating `Informers` in all the kubefed clusters against all the resources, the ideal approach is to be aware of the types of resources federated at any time.
+The daemons would be able to `get` the `FederatedTypeConfig` resources, so they are aware of the types of resources federated at any time.

-Next we present four alternatives or models to keep the desired state synced across all the cluters.
+Next we present the proposed model to keep the desired state synced across all the cluters.

-#### Option 1 - Desired State Reconciliation - Subscriber/Publisher

-This approach follows a subscriber/publisher model where the desired state is published to the different kubefed clusters in the shape of events (distributed messaging).
-These events represent the create/update/delete actions triggered against the federated resources in the control-plane cluster.
-In other words, any action triggered in a federated resource action forwards the respective event to the kubefed member clusters defined in the `placement` property of the resource.

-A creation of a federated resource publishes a `CreateEvent` similar to the `request.Reconcile` objects in the controller-runtime (including the object itself).
-This `CreateEvent` contains the object and would be published to the queue of the respective kubefed clusters.
-There is a queue per kubefed cluster where to publish the events.
-Once a message is published into the queue, the kubefed daemon receives it and process the event which creates a new resource in the cluster.
-Then the daemon is responsible of applying this new event to ensure the desired state.

-If we compare this mechanism with how a controller works where an internal queue is created, it is similar but in this case the controller does not ensures the desired state in the remote clusters.
-It forwards the events to the target kubefed clusters for them to reach the defined state.
-If the event failed or could not be forwarded, then the event is re-queued.
-This model presents a level triggered reconciliation which differs from Kubernetes native edge triggered reconciliation.
-To avoid all the out-of-sync problems of level triggered reconciliation, a full periodic reconciliation should be required to pull the desired state from the control-plane cluster and enforce that desired state.

-With this model the reconciliation of the desired state is a job of the daemons.
-This new mechanism decentralized the reconciliation of the desired state and reliefs the control plane of all this workload.

-Likewise the kubefed daemons are the responsible to listen on the channels to compute coming events, and perform a full periodic reconciliation.

-Note that the mechanism of creation of a publisher and subscribe to a specific queue takes place when a kubefed cluster joins the federation.

-##### Analysis

-Obviously this new approach requires of a third party software (e.g. nats-server, nsq).
-Likewise daemons need to perform a full periodic reconciliation and request to the control plane the desired state.
-So the daemons need to be able to talk to the control plane to do this full reconciliation.

-In this approach the networking and computation load is minimal.
-The data exchanged is equal to the amount of events triggered against the federated resources.

-This pub/sub eliminates the need of the daemon to constantly ask for the desired state, the control-plane publishes the events, and the daemon applies it.

-The security of this communication would rely on the features of the used third party.

-#### Option 2 - Desired State Reconciliation - Watch Federated types
+#### Desired State Reconciliation - Watch Federated types

 Every kubefed daemon has to create a remote informer to watch any changes in the federated types which all belong to the same group `types.kubefed.io`.